JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

   }
 }
 ```
-The coode above created the scueirty groups successfully:<p>
+The code above created the security groups successfully:<p>
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/0879725f-8e52-4bb1-8c03-06f2c42695c5)

 ## Configuring AMI Datasource
-Before we will provision the EC2 instance, we will provide and AMI from which we want deploy.
+Before we will provision the EC2 instance, we will provide and AMI from which we want to deploy.
 We will do this by utilising **data source**.
-Data source enables us to query an information from external system or an existing resorces that is added to the configuration in terraform.
+Data source enables us to query an information from external system or an existing resource that is added to the configuration in terraform.
 From then **Amazon Machine Images (AMIs), we will extract the **AMI name** and **owner** details into our datasource code as below:
 ```
 data "aws_ami" "webserver-image" {
     most_recent = true